clgzb9610/planets-wekazaji/README.md

 # Deep Space Diver

-Deep Space Diver is a platformer game were you jump between planets through overlapping gravity fields.
+Deep Space Diver is a platformer game where you jump between planets through overlapping gravity fields.
 Collect gears to fix the broken teleporter and move on to the next level!
 Avoid colliding with enemies: you will lose all of the gears you have collected and need to restart the level.
 Find a way out and spend a nice vacation on an alien planet!

 ## Play our Game

-You can play our game by clicking this link : https://clgzb9610.github.io/planets-wekazaji/
+You can play our game by clicking this link: https://clgzb9610.github.io/planets-wekazaji/

 ## Getting involved